AnyaReese/ADS-Projects/proj6/Document/report.md

 - **Sorting**: Narrow rectangles are sorted by height, and wide rectangles are sorted by width.
 - **Packing Strategy**: When there is surplus space in the horizontal direction, this algorithm continues to pack wide until the horizontal space is maximally utilized.
 - **Advantages**: This algorithm effectively addresses the issue of SA's inefficient utilization in the horizontal direction.

-##### 5. **Sleator**
-**Solution Approach:**
-- **Partitioning**: Rectangles are divided into two groups based on their width relative to the given strip width: Group A (width > half of the strip width) and Group B (width <= half of the strip width).
-- **Packing Strategy**:
-  - **Group A**: Rectangles are placed vertically along the left side of the strip, one above the other.
-  - **Group B**: Rectangles are placed horizontally at the bottom or top of the strip, balancing the height on both ends.
-- **Advantages**: This method effectively utilizes the width of the strip and balances the height by strategically placing rectangles based on their widths.

-##### 6. **Split Packing (SP)**
-**Solution Approach:**
-- **Sorting**: Rectangles are sorted by width and height to prioritize placing larger rectangles first.
-- **Packing Strategy**: The algorithm creates strips to accommodate rectangles, cutting strips into sub-strips as needed to fit the rectangles.
-This method allows for efficient use of space by creating flexible packing regions within the large bin.
-- **Advantages**: Split Packing can handle a diverse set of rectangle sizes and efficiently use the available space by dynamically adjusting strip sizes.

 #### Expected Outcomes